-An ensemble of historical unimpaired streamflow hydrology is implemented to account for the variability and uncertainty in hydrology throughout the year.
+An ensemble of historical unimpaired streamflow hydrology is applied in the modeling to account for the variability and uncertainty in hydrology throughout the year.
 Over the projection period, multiple historical years are simulated with RR ResSim to establish the range of potential outcomes of reservoir storage in Lake Mendocino.
 The number of model scenarios that are simulated depends on the time of the year and the hydrologic conditions at the beginning of the projection.